 Over the years I've found the following pans to be the best for sourdough buns and rolls.
 They're nonstick (although, I still butter the interior), extremely durable, and have lasted so many bakes in my home kitchen without any signs of giving up.

 These LLoydPans are nonstick and conduct heat incredibly well, browning the bottom and sides of whatever is inside just as well as the top.
 They're made in the USA and are extremely durable.
 This pan is shown holding fourteen 85g rolls (they're large).

 This 8×8-inch USA Pan is great for packing in smaller, 65g weight rolls.
 The pan has a natural nonstick liner, which makes cleanup a breeze.
 This pan is shown holding sixteen 65g rolls.

 For buns, I use these Nordic Ware half sheet pans (18 x 13-inches) line with parchment paper.
 These conduct heat very well and are spacious enough to hold large buns.
 This pan is shown holding five 120g hamburger buns.

 Shaping buns and rolls is a very similar process.
-I first divide the dough in bulk fermentation into smaller pieces, then shape immediately and place into its proofing pan.
+I first divide the dough in bulk fermentation into smaller pieces, then shape immediately and place it into its proofing pan.

 If the dough is very slack and sticky, I like to place the bulk fermentation container into the fridge, uncovered, for 15 minutes or until the dough is slightly cool to the touch and firm.
 This makes shaping easier and means less flour needed for your work surface.

 When dealing with a soft, enriched dough, using your bench knife can minimize the dough sticking to your fingers.

 As you can see above, the process is simply taking a piece of divided dough, rounding it with your bench knife or hand, then use either to push the dough against the work surface to create tension on the outside of bun or roll.

 It's essential with buns and rolls to develop a uniform and tight exterior skin on the dough.
 Use the side of your hand to push the dough as it slightly anchors to the work surface (see below).